 Scrub the Wet Wall

 After two or three minutes, wipe the wet wall with a microfiber cloth that you have dampened with the cleaning solution.
-The glue will have softened so you may to able to simply wipe it away with the cloth.
+The glue will have softened so you may be able to simply wipe it away with the cloth.
 Rinse the cloth frequently, especially if it is picking up remnants of wallpaper backing material.

 Focus on Stubborn Spots